mmuffins/hass-nowplaying/README.md

   - `Ssl` - Boolean value indicating whether to use SSL/TLS to connect to Home Assistant.
   - `Token` - Long-lived access to authenticate with Home Assistant.
 - `MediaplayerEntity` - The entity ID of the media player in Home Assistant to connect to.
+- `MediaArtSize` - Size of the media cover art in pixels.
+If not set, it defaults to using the original artwork size.
+Set to 0 if you explicitly want to always use the full artwork size.

 # Running the application
 ## Interactively